-Preservation method: Cook soon after harvest to maintain its properties.
+Preservation method: Cook soon after harvest to maintain properties.

 The product information has been processed automatically, so it may contain errors.
 In case of doubt, please